floobr/act4-challenges/CHALLENGE_1/problem.md

 It is up to you on how will you format your output (improve and customize).
 You can also use AI to speed up your workflow.

-Submit your output via GitHub.
+Submit your output via GitHub before 11AM today.